EgorLappo/slim-runner/README.md

 script = "example_script.slim"
 # output directory
 output_dir = "output"
-# number of cores to use for simultaneously running many instances of SLiM (optional, defaults to 1)
+# number of parallel instances of SLiM to use (optional, defaults to 1)
 cores = 6
 # interval to write output to disk in parameter sets (optional, defaults to 100)
 write_every = 1000